 You also need to know where the right depth is and how to get your lure there which I discuss below.

 How To Fish Lures For Trout Effectively

 If you are going to lure fish for trout you need to know how to cover the water properly and that means with each cast and at every depth.
-You also need to know how to work your lure since different lures work different.
+You also need to know how to work your lure since different lures work differently.

-In order to do both of these you need to be in the right position and you need to know how to get the lure in the strike zone.
+In order to do both of these, you need to be in the right position and you need to know how to get the lure in the strike zone.